San (letter): Arcadian tsan

-A unique letter variant Ͷ (shaped similarly to modern Cyrillic И, but with a slight leftward bend) has been found in a single inscription in the Arcadocypriot dialect of Mantineia, Arcadia, a 5th-century BC inscription dedicated to Athena Alea (Inscriptiones Graecae V.ii.262) It is widely assumed to be a local innovation based on san, although Jeffery (1961) classes it as a variant of sigma.
+A unique letter variant Ͷ (shaped similarly to modern Cyrillic И, but with a slight leftward bend) has been found in a single inscription (therefore a hapax legomenon) in the Arcadocypriot dialect of Mantineia, Arcadia, a 5th-century BC inscription dedicated to Athena Alea (Inscriptiones Graecae V.ii.262) It is widely assumed to be a local innovation based on san, although Jeffery (1961) classes it as a variant of sigma.
 It appears to have denoted a //ts// sound and has been called tsan by some modern writers.
 In the local Arcadian dialect, this sound occurred in words that reflect Proto-Greek /*/kʷ//.
 In such words, other Greek dialects usually have //t//, while the related Cypriot dialect has //s//.
 Examples are: